 The physical science portion of the course focuses on Chemistry.
 Through a variety of engaging activities and labs, students learn about atoms, elements, and chemical reactions.

 Social Studies – Early U.S. History

-The students of St. John’s will experience and gain understanding of the role of the Arts throughout the world and in their own lives through the acquisition of artistic vocabulary and skills and the exposure to a diverse range of artistic mediums.
-Students will build character and faith through participation in and appreciation of artistic performances both in the school and the community including the Christmas Celebration, the Festival of the Arts, as well as informal performances.
+The students of St. Johns experience and gain understanding of the role of the arts throughout the world and in their own lives through the acquisition of artistic vocabulary and skills and the exposure to a diverse range of artistic mediums.
+Students build character and faith through participation in and appreciation of artistic performances both in the school and the community.

 All Upper School students sing in Chorus and play an instrument in the Concert Band.
 Students rehearse as a group and study instruments in sectionals led by an adjunct faculty of professional teacher-artists.
 All students perform in the Winter Christmas Celebration concert and the Spring Festival of the Arts concert.